ACU Summer School unites students from every corner of the Commonwealth to discuss multidisciplinary issues of global importance.

 In 2020 delegates from across the Commonwealth came together to examine themes linked to migration, including: climate change, youth labour market participation, social media, health, and intergovernmental partnerships.

 In this series of blogs three groups write about their projects.

 In groups, students delivered a presentation on a topic linked to migration before a panel of judges.
 In this series of blogs, the three winning groups write about their ACU Summer School 2020 projects.
-This group presented on migration as an adaptation strategy to climate change and came first place.
+This group presented on migration as an adaptation strategy to climate change and came third place.

 Whilst voluntarily moving from one’s home to a new location can be exciting, forced migration can be abusive and exploitative.
 Gender-based violence (GBV) and access to employment remain strongly interlinked with migration.
 These factors can influence both the reason a person migrates and their experiences in the host country.

 As a marginalised community, migrants are particularly vulnerable to the deeply rooted power imbalances and gender inequalities at play in labour migration and GBV.
 To protect the safety, rights, and welfare of migrants, we need to:

 - Adopt a gender-sensitive approach to consider the differentiated needs of women and children.

 - Implement policies which recognise the potential of skilled emigrants.